takeiteasy/cj/README.md

   --exclude-definitions FILTER [FILTER ...]
-                        Exclude any definitions that match given regex filters (NOTE: Overwriten by `--include-definitions` option) -o PATH, --output PATH
-                        Specify the file or directory to dump JSON to.
+                        Exclude any definitions that match given regex filters (NOTE: Overwriten by `--include-definitions` option) -o, --output PATH     Specify the file or directory to dump JSON to.
                         (default: dump to stdout)
   -w, --writeover       If the output destination exists, overwrite it.
   -s, --skip-defines    By default, cj will try compiling object-like macros